 Sherman Library and Gardens in Corona Del Mar is very small, but their Discovery Garden is a highlight for kids to smell and touch plants.
 This one is better for school age kids rather than toddlers.
 If you have older kids who love taking photos — it’s paradise!

-Orange County Great Park Farm + Food Lab offers free classes from Master Gardeners.
-Check the OCGP.org event schedule for times.
-It’s open daily from 10am to 3pm – and still has free admission.
+Orange County Great Park Farm + Food Lab is open Tues-Sun from 10am to 3pm – and still has free admission.
 (The Great Park carousel and balloon now charge admission fees.)
 Go on a Sunday between 10am and 2pm and you can catch the Farmer’s Market and food trucks, too.

 Centennial Farms in Costa Mesa has lots of animals, but how about the farm?
 It’s set up in a whimsical way where kids can learn their vegetables and see what they look like on the plant.